ShinyKelp/ScavengerTweaks/README.md

 # ScavengerTweaks
-Tweak various stats about scavengers
+A Rain World mod that lets you tweak various stats about scavengers: health, personality traits, combat behaviour, and more.